sallenux/docs-as-code-starter/README.md

 # Click Time Logger

 A simple web application that logs the exact time when a button is clicked and displays it on the page.
-This project demonstrates basic front-end interaction using HTML, CSS, and JavaScript.
+This project demonstrates basic front-end interaction using HTML, CSS and JavaScript.

 ## Features
 - Interactive button that logs click events